varunk08/vulkan_execises/projects/draw_triangle/readme.md

 used commonly to pass transformation matrix or texture samplers in fragment shader.
 these uniform variables need to be specified during pipeline creation by creating a `VkPipelineLayout`

+### framebuffers
+attachments specified during render pass creation are bound by wrapping them into a `VkFramebuffer` object.